opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 [Insert how to publish topic topic to SDX on-prem]

-You can add more topics within the topic on your own project by selecting from topic folder or subfolder and clicking the   icon.
+You can add more topics within the topic on your own project by selecting from topic folder or subfolder and clicking the [Insert icon] icon.

 ### Add Topic ###